 Stone Soup’s Theatre educational programs focus on giving each young actor the tools they need to succeed on stage.
 All our student productions are actor-centered; our students are the true stars of our shows!
 We take focus away from the technical aspects of theatre and put it back in our young actors’ imaginations.
 We use suggestive costuming, sets and props to allow the students’ bodies, focus, reactions and facial expressions be what shows our audience the world and environment of the play.

-Should you have any questions on any of our educational programs, please contact our Education Director at 206-388-9212 or email@example.com.
+Should you have any questions about any of our educational programs, please contact our Education Director at 206-388-9212 or firstname.lastname@example.org.

 Registration and Payment